danyabel1999/-Unsupervised-Lane-detection/README.md

-# Unsupervised Techniques For Lane Detection
+# Robust Unsupervised Techniques for Detecting Deep Curved Lanes

-## The following the steps of image processing and analysis involved in 'sliding_window_code_new.py',
+## The following are the steps involved in 'sliding_window_code_new.py',
 1. The image captured by the camera is subjected to camera calibration.

 ![Screenshot (244)](https://user-images.githubusercontent.com/63741335/126901487-9d09a6b8-1d9d-4cc0-b4d5-72bd219858a4.png)